tnt-coders/reaper-guitar-pro-sync/README.md

 # REAPER Guitar Pro Sync
 Ever want to have a Guitar Pro tab play along with your REAPER project perfectly in sync?
-Now you can! **REAPER Guitar Pro Sync** is a plugin for REAPER that gives Guitar Pro 8 control over REAPER playback.
+Now you can!

+**REAPER Guitar Pro Sync** is a plugin for REAPER that gives Guitar Pro 8 control over REAPER playback.
 This allows you to practice along to your REAPER projects with a Guitar Pro tab, using REAPER to control all audio.
 I created this plugin so that I could use VST guitar tones when I play along with Guitar Pro and use REAPER automation to control tone switches and parameter changes in sync with the Guitar Pro tab.
 ## Supported Features
 This plugin allows Guitar Pro to control the following:
 * Play/pause state in REAPER
 * Cursor location (play cursor in REAPER will follow any actions taken in Guitar Pro)
 * Playback speed in REAPER
 # Installation/Usage
-* Grab the latest DLL file from the [releases](https://github.com/tnt-coders/reaper-guitar-pro-sync/releases) page and place it in your REAPER UserPlugins folder. (for example C:\Users\username\AppData\Roaming\REAPER\UserPlugins)
+* Grab the latest DLL file from the [releases](https://github.com/tnt-coders/reaper-guitar-pro-sync/releases) page and place it in your REAPER UserPlugins folder. (for example `C:\Users\username\AppData\Roaming\REAPER\UserPlugins`)
 * Restart REAPER
-* Look for "tnt: GuitarProSync (on/off)" in REAPER's "Actions" list.
+* Look for `tnt: GuitarProSync (on/off)` in REAPER's "Actions" list.
 # Guitar Pro/REAPER Project Setup
 In order for this PLUGIN to function correctly it expects that the tempo map for your REAPER project matches the tempo map in Guitar Pro *EXACTLY*.
 If it is off even slightly things will not play back in sync.
 ## Importing Guitar Pro Tempo Map Into REAPER